MaileTechnical/CarPark/README.md

 - PaymentMachine
 - TestControl
 ## Running the Application on Verifier
 As part of creating a debug configuration, the specific configuration of the application to be executed must be specified.
-This is accomplished by selecting a package containing a collection of component references connected through ports.
+This is accomplished by selecting a **package** containing a collection of component references connected through ports.
 ### Interactive Testing
 1. Create a debug configuration of type "xtUML eXecute Application" and name it Carpark-InterativeTest
 2. Enable "Log model execution activity"
 3. Disable "Run deterministically"
 4. Disable "Enable simulated time"
-5. Select the InteractiveTesting configuration package within the InteractiveTesting project
+5. Select the InteractiveTesting configuration **package** within the InteractiveTesting **xtUML project**
 6. Run Verifier using this debug configuration
 7. Refer to the class descriptions of the test case classes within the InteractiveTestbench component for details on executing each test case or a bucket of multiple test cases.
 ### Automated Testing